 Naturally, you wonder what is a good MCAT score?
 Not one specific score answers that question.
 It depends upon factors, including the medical school to which you apply.
-If you approach or exceed the average MCAT score, chances are that you will find a medical school seat somewhere.
+If you approach or exceed the average MCAT score, you will likely find a medical school seat somewhere.
 Yet, as many applicants may find themselves with a what is a good MCAT score, your undergrad grade point average and experiences also contribute to your profile as a medical school candidate.

 What is On the MCAT?